hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

    s_{i} = \frac{X_{i}(t)-m_{i}}{\sigma_{eq,i}}

 This variable is called the S-score.
-The S-score measures the distance to the equilibrium of the cointegrated residual in units standard deviations, i.e. how far away a given asset eigenportfolio is from the theoretical equilibrium value associated with the model.
+The S-score measures the distance to the equilibrium of the cointegrated residual in units standard deviations, i.e. how far away a given asset eigen portfolio is from the theoretical equilibrium value associated with the model.

 .. figure:: images/pca_approach_s_score.png